Sea Star

 Size: Varies greatly depending on species

-Diet: Barnacles, chitons, snails, urchins, limpets, sponges,
+Diet: Barnacles, chitons, snails, urchins, limpets, sponges, and sea anemones

 Habitat: Worldwide in all of earth’s oceans